thiagoneye/thiagoneye.github.io/content/research/research5/index.md

 ## Industrial Management: The Heart of Efficiency

-Industrial Management is the backbone of any manufacturing operation, aiming to optimize all processes, from raw material acquisition to final product delivery.
+Industrial Management is essential for any manufacturing operation, aiming to optimize all processes, from the acquisition of raw materials to the delivery of the final product.
 It encompasses the planning, organizing, directing, and controlling of resources (human, material, financial, and technological) to achieve production objectives efficiently and economically.
 Effective industrial management seeks not only to produce more but to produce better, with less waste and higher quality, which leads us directly to the next point.

 ---